 Self-Injury: A Compassionate Clinical Guide

 Non-suicidal self-injury (NSSI) is when someone deliberately hurts their own body without intending to die.
 It usually shows up as cutting, burning, scratching, or hitting oneself, and it most often works as a fast (but costly) way to discharge overwhelming emotion.
-It is a signal, not a character flaw, and it responds to the right kind of care, especially Dialectical Behavior Therapy (DBT), trauma-informed work, and a primary care doctor who treats the whole nervous system.
+It is a signal, not a character flaw, and it responds to the right kind of care, particularly Dialectical Behavior Therapy (DBT), trauma-informed work, and a primary care doctor who treats the whole nervous system.

-In a crisis right now?
-Call or text 988 (Suicide & Crisis Lifeline), text HOME to 741741 (Crisis Text Line), or go to the nearest emergency department.
-If a wound is deep, will not stop bleeding, or you are not sure you are safe, please get medical help now and read the rest later.TL;DR: Non-suicidal self-injury (NSSI) is the deliberate harming of one's own body without the intent to die.
+TL;DR: Non-suicidal self-injury (NSSI) is the deliberate harming of one's own body without the intent to die.
 It is most commonly cutting, burning, scratching, or hitting oneself.
 Most people who self-injure are not trying to end their lives.
 They are trying to survive a moment of unbearable emotion.
 NSSI is not attention-seeking, and it is not manipulation.
 It is a coping strategy that works in the short term and costs a great deal over time.
-With the right care, especially Dialectical Behavior Therapy (DBT), trauma-informed therapy, and a steady primary care partnership, the urge fades and other tools take its place.
+With the right care, particularly Dialectical Behavior Therapy (DBT), trauma-informed therapy, and a steady primary care partnership, the urge fades and other tools take its place.

 Table of Contents